oda-hub/hugo-odahub/content/docs/guide-development.md

 ### Handling exceptions

-It can happen that your analysis workflow is expected to produce no data products in some cases, for example, if there is no data for a specified source and time interval, if the parameters specified by the user have wrong format, or in other "exceptions".
-In this case, it would be good to inform the user what happened.
-This can be done using the `raise AnalysisError()` method directly in the notebook, as shown below:
+It can happen that your analysis workflow is expected to produce no data products in some cases, for example, if there is no data for a specified source and time interval, if the parameters specified by the user have a wrong format, or in other exceptional cases.
+Because of that, it would be good to inform the user of what happened.
+This can be done by defining a special class for the purpose (eg `AnalysisError`), directly in the notebook, and this designates the "expected" exception.
+An example of definition and usage is show below is shown below:

 ![image](screen-analysiserror.png)